Are you worried about your corn snake not eating?

 But there are times when they stop eating, and it is stressful to caring owners such as yourself.

 A corn snake can go for 2-3 months without eating.
-This is when they’re in brumation, but typically, adult corn snakes can go up to 2 weeks without eating, and baby corn snakes should only go one week without eating.
+This is when they’re in brumation, but adult corn snakes typically go up to 2 weeks without eating, and baby corn snakes should only go one week without eating.